 What do Bigs do with Littles?

-In the Community Mentoring Program, Bigs meet with their Littles about 2-4 times a month for a few hours at each meeting.
+In the Community Mentoring Program, Bigs meet with their Littles at least 1-2 times a month for a few hours at each meeting.
 The matches decide what they do together, with activities possibly including bowling, fishing, laser tag, and trips to local attractions.
 In our School Mentoring Program, Bigs meet with their Littles at the children's schools during the school year, communicate with them over the summer, and spend time with them during Big Brothers Big Sisters-sponsored events.